nbaglivo/defensive-programming-talk/PITCHME.md

 ### Are there null/optional values?

+@ul

-Can person be null?
-Is fullName optional?
+- Can person be null?

+- Is fullName optional?

+@ulend

 ---

 @title[is-it-safer]

-Do you have an answer to this questions?
+### Do you have an answer to this questions?

+@ul

-Is it safer just to be defensive because you don't know the answer?
+- Is it safer just to be defensive because you don't know the answer?

-Is it easier?
+- Is it easier?

+@ulend

 ---

 @title[is-it-safer]

-If you cannot answer this questions shows a lack of understanding on how the code works, and that's okay.
+When this questions cannot be answered there's a lack of understanding on how the code works.

+Note:
+    It is fine if you don't know how it works, it is impossible to understand/remember everything in a system

 ---

 @title[take-time]

+### Address the main issue

-It is important to take time to understand the code and help yourself by improving the code's reasonability*
+It is important to take time to understand the code and help yourself by improving the code's reasonability

 Note:
     - Put a pin in the reasonability thing, I'll come back later to that.